River sections and access

 Hiking and biking: Check Jeffco Open Space for directions and trail maps.

 Portable crafts: Kayaks, canoes and inflatable crafts are allowed along the South Platte River.
 Kayaking is available on the North Fork but canoeing and inflatable crafts are not advised.
-Check river flows for kayakers.
+Check South Platte River near Trumbull and North Fork of the South Platte at Bailey.

-Camping and picnicking: Sites are provided along the South Platte River by the USFS Pike National Forest.
+Camping and picnicking: Sites are provided along the South Platte River by the U.S. Forest Service, Pike National Forest.

 Directions to Deckers